 We sat there for a couple hours, sweating buckets while our New Orleans time slipped away like Willie Nelson promised it would.
 The train ended up breaking down two more times, and when it finally rolled into New Orleans, we’d been cheated outta ’bout 20 percent of our weekend.

 So we made up for lost time.
 We found a corner on Royal Street, and Dogbutt got out his fiddle.
-We sang Street Corner Seranade until the fiddle case was full o’ dollar bills.
+We sang Street Corner Serenade until the fiddle case was full o’ dollar bills.
 I don’t guess Dogbutt ever claimed that cash either, since we drank it away that night.
 Laissez les bon temps rouler!

 Share this Post